c-sanders/Gtk4-Example-1/Git_basics.md

     git push --set-upstream origin master
 ```

+Consider the following image.

 ![Image depicting Git branching.](./images/Git_branching_diagram.png)

+As you can see from the image, the green path represents the remote repository, while the blue path represents
+the local copy of this remote repository.
+The remote repository could very well be a repository which is hosted
+on GitHub.

 #### + Check the status of a local repository
 ```